 Redona is currently an assistant professor in residence in the Department of Management at the University of Connecticut School of Business.
 Her research focuses on emotions and decision making in negotiations, organizations, and interpersonal interactions.
-My research has been published the Academy of Management Perspectives, Journal of Business Ethics, and as the lead article in Negotiation and Conflict Management Research.
+It has been published the Academy of Management Perspectives, Journal of Business Ethics, and as the lead article in Negotiation and Conflict Management Research.
 It has also been presented at the Annual Meeting of the Academy of Management and the International Association for Conflict Management.

-I received my PhD in management from the School of Business at the University of Connecticut, MBA from the Tepper School of Business at Carnegie Mellon University, and BS in economics from the Smeal School of Business and Schreyer Honors College at Penn State University.
-Prior to joining the University of Connecticut, I served as a management consultant to Yale School of Management Executive Education and held various finance roles at Lockheed Martin.
+Redona received her PhD in management from the School of Business at the University of Connecticut, MBA from the Tepper School of Business at Carnegie Mellon University, and BS in economics from the Smeal School of Business and Schreyer Honors College at Penn State University.
+Prior to joining the University of Connecticut, Redona served as a management consultant to Yale School of Management Executive Education and held various finance roles at Lockheed Martin.